matspettersson/IoTSummerCourse2021/report/report.md

 # Platform(s) and components

+One driver for me in this project was to not use a paid subscription.
+Open Source is therefore my first choice.
+I planned to develop APIs, but could not find a free service that met my requirements.
+I might continue to explore that area, but it is out of scope for this project.

 My setup consists of:
 - Mosquitto Message Broker for managing the MQTT events from the LoPy4.